nghuixin/nghuixin/README.md

 I value community, mentorship, curiosity and purpose-aligned leadership over linear career paths or titles.
 I am excited by who I get to learn from and build with.

 ### 💬 Let's connect
 I value **community, mentorship, curiosity, and purpose-aligned leadership** over linear career paths or titles.
 I am excited by who I get to learn from and build with.
-Please reach out if you work at the intersection of **biology, software, and AI**.
+Please reach out if you work at the intersection of  **bio x computation x data**

 ###
 <p align="center"><i>"If you hide your ignorance, no one will hit you and you'll never learn." — Ray Bradbury</i></p>